Signatures of Enhanced Superconducting Properties in Niobium Cavities: Experimental Procedure

 A large set of bulk niobium SRF cavities of TESLA~\cite{Aune00} elliptical shape were employed for our studies.
-The resonant frequencies of these cavities varied from 650~MHz to 3.9~GHz, which allowed probing the low frequency limit of Nb.
-All cavities went through a bulk electropolishing of 120~$\mu$m material removal followed by different modern surface treatments on subsets of multiple cavities in each.
-The treatments investigated included hydrogen degassing at 800$^\circ$C followed by additional 40~$\mu$m electropolishing, nitrogen doping~\cite{Grass13} with varying dopant concentrations, nitrogen infusion~\cite{Grassellino_SUST_2017}, 120$^\circ$C baking for 48 hours \cite{Hasan_book2}, and ``modified'' 75/120$^\circ$C baking \cite{Grassellino_75120C_arXiv_2018,Bafia75/120C}.
-One of the nitrogen doped cavities has been studied with a step-by-step material removal after initial doping to directly probe the effect of gradual changes in interstitial nitrogen concentration on cavity performance.
+The resonant frequencies of these cavities varied from 650~MHz to 3.9~GHz, which allowed probing the low frequency limit of Nb ($\hbar \omega \ll \Delta$).
+All cavities went through a bulk electropolishing (EP) of 120~$\mu$m material removal and 800$^\circ$C hydrogen degassing step \cite{Padamsee98} followed by various surface treatments.
+These treatments included additional $\sim$40~$\mu$m EP, nitrogen infusion~\cite{Grassellino_SUST_2017}, 120$^\circ$C baking for 48 hours \cite{Hasan_book2}, 75/120$^\circ$C baking \cite{Grassellino_75120C_arXiv_2018, Bafia75/120C} wherein cavities were first baked at 75$^\circ$C before the standard 120$^\circ$C bake, and nitrogen doping~\cite{Grass13} with varying dopant concentrations.
+Dopant concentration is varied by altering the durations of baking in N atmosphere and in vacuum, which has the shorthand notation of minutes in N/minutes in vacuum (i.e., 2/6) and/or the amount of removal via EP.

-All cavities were first cooled down to 2~K where standard measurements~\cite{Melnychuk_RSI_2014} of $Q_0$ as a function of the accelerating gradient $E_\mathrm{acc}$ have been performed.
-Characteristic $Q_0 (E_\mathrm{acc})$ curves are shown in Fig.~\ref{fig:SOA}.
+All cavities were first cooled down to 2~K where standard measurements~\cite{Melnychuk_RSI_2014} of $Q_0$ as a function of the peak surface magnetic field $B_\mathrm{peak}$ have been performed; most cavities were tested again after cooling further down to $T<$~1.5~K. To extract quasiparticle driven surface resistance $R_T$ from the measured $Q_0$, we used the methods laid out in \cite{Martinello_PRL_2018}.
+Specifically, we subtracted off the residual resistance ($R_{\text{res}}=G/Q_0(<1.5 \text{K})$) contribution from the total $R_s$ at 2~K, so that $R_{T}=R_s(2 \text{K})-R_{\text{res}}$.

-Measurements of the resonant frequency $f_0$ with temperature were performed as follows.
-All cavities were equipped with resistance temperature detectors (RTDs), placed in a helium dewar, and pre-cooled to 4.2 K. Heaters located at the bottom were used to boil off the liquid helium and warm the dewar.
+Measurements of the resonant frequency $f_0$ with temperature were made as follows.
+Cavities were equipped with resistance temperature detectors (RTDs), placed in a helium dewar, and pre-cooled to 4.2 K. We used heaters located at the bottom of dewar to boil off the liquid helium and facilitate warming.
 This procedure allowed for a warming rate of $<0.1$~K/min, ensuring thermalization of the cavity, as confirmed by the RTD readings.
-Resonant frequency was recorded with a vector network analyzer.
+Resonant frequency was recorded with a vector network analyzer (VNA).
 Measurements persisted through the niobium superconducting transition temperature at $\sim$9.2~K. After measurements, the data was corrected to account for variations in dewar gas pressure.